nus-cs2103/website-base/admin/tp-expectations.md

 **The expected level of _functionality_ from a team is roughly ==what you can achieve if each member contributes about the same amount of functional code as required by a <tooltip content="i.e., if all requirements were met at the _minimal_ level specified">typical iP</tooltip>==**.
 </div>

 ==You will get full marks for implementation effort== if you meet the expectation stated above.
 There are no extra marks for exceeding that bar.
 You are better off spending that effort in improving other aspects of the project.
 Try to avoid adding more features than necessary, unless you are doing it out of interest.
-As mentioned elsewhere, a functionality just the right size and of high quality will earn more marks than a functionality bigger (or more difficult, or more interesting/novel) but of lower quality.
+As mentioned elsewhere, a functionality just the right size and of high quality will earn more marks than a functionality that is bigger (or more difficult, or more interesting/novel) but of lower quality.

 <box type="important" tags="m--cs2103 m--cs2113" seamless>